pamadei/atmapp/README.md

 All the tests can be run by the following command **npm run test**.

 * All helper functions are returning the output that we are expecting.
-* GetAmountToWithdraw function return an typeof Object with two objects (notesAvaiables and notesToWithdraw).This helper function transform an object with notes to an amount that represent the sum of those notes.
+* **GetAmountToWithdraw function** return an typeof Object with two objects (notesAvaiables and notesToWithdraw).This helper function transform an object with notes to an amount that represent the sum of those notes.
-* GetCurrentBalance function makes a API POST request to get the Current Balance given a correct PIN number.
+* **GetCurrentBalance function** makes a API POST request to get the Current Balance given a correct PIN number.
-* withdrawMoney function - Given an amount to withdraw and the notes Available will return an object with the number of notes to withdraw and the updated number of notes available.
+* **WithdrawMoney function** - Given an amount to withdraw and the notes Available will return an object with the number of notes to withdraw and the updated number of notes available.

 ***